 One bath zaps live pests but won’t guard tomorrow’s hike.
 Layer extra defenses to keep bugs from coming back.

 1. Treat the environment.
 Vacuum carpets, wash bedding on hot, and spray shady yard spots.
 Flea pupae hiding in cracks can hatch weeks later.
+Learn how to cover mud in your yard to reduce environments where pests thrive.

 2. Start a monthly preventive.
 Oral chewables or spot-ons block newcomers longer than shampoo alone.